yuqiancha/WWTFrontServer_Camera/README.md

-# WWTFrontServer_Camera
+# WWTFrontServer
-for camera use
-for now use 1Byte id
-may change to 4Byte
+WWTFrontServer designed with python3 and pyqt change id from 1Byte to 4Bytes